-Backup fuel: In a central heat pump system, the fuel used in the furnace that takes over the space heating when the outdoor temperature drops below that which is feasible to operate a heat pump.
+Backup fuel: In a central heat pump system, the fuel or source of heat that takes over the space heating when the outdoor temperature drops below that which is feasible to operate a heat pump.

 Backup Generator: A generator that is used only for test purposes, or in the event of an emergency, such as a shortage of power needed to meet customer load requirements.